-See "Determining which portlets a user can view" on page 24.
+See Determining which portlets a user can view and Where to

-See "Where to go for more information" on page 35.
+go for more information.

 To set up a new role

 - 1 Go to Control Panel>Portal>Roles.

 - 2 Click Add, to add a new role.

 - 3 In the Name field, enter a name that identifies the role.

 - 4 Select the type (Regular, Community, Organization)

 - 5 Click Save.